diegopacheco/gemini-cli-poc/README.md

 * It got stuck for almost 1h to make a frontend test pass - I had to stop and fix it manually
 * It generated bugs on the frontend, I had to fix them manually
 * I asked for a MAP and I got a list of items, not a map
+* The Schema creation was generated embeded into the go code - not ideal.

 ### Related POCs